Jese310S/website-project/README.md

 - The website was built using HTML, CSS, SASS, and Javascript.
 - Trello was used for project management ![Trello Board](https://trello.com/b/u8BghrQx/portfoliosite)
-- MockFlow was used to build wireframes for project
+- Miro was used to build wireframes for project